 - 1. Furnishings of the individual in the living room, bedroom, and dining room, including furnishings provided by the individual, must be maintained in good condition, intact, and functional. - 2.
 Furnishings and housekeeping standards must be such that a residence presents a clean and orderly appearance.
 The Crisis Support Home must provide the following bedroom furnishings based on safety: - a.
 An adequate closet or wardrobe; - b.
 Lighting fixtures sufficient for reading and other activities; - c.
 A bureau, dresser, or the equivalent; - d.
-A shatter proof mirror appropriate for grooming; - e.
+Mirrors shall not be common glass.
+A polycarbonate mirror, fully secured and flat mounted to the wall is required.
+Polished metal mirror shall not be permitted - e.
 A standard, non-portable bed measuring at least 36 inches wide and 72 inches long with comfortable springs and a clean mattress.
-The mattress must be not less than 5 inches thick or 4 inches of a synthetic construction. - 3.
+The mattress must be not less than 5 inches thick or 4 inches of a synthetic construction.
+The use of beds with springs, cranks, rails or wheels including hospital beds, rollaway beds, cots, bunk beds, stacked, hide a beds and day beds is prohibited; - f.
+The furnishings shall be of durable materials not capable of breakage into pieces that could be used as weapons and must not present a hanging risk; - d. - 3.
 The Crisis Support Home must provide to each individual clean towels and washcloths at least twice weekly and more often if soiled. - 4.
 The Crisis Support Home must provide bedding for each individual including two sheets, a pillow, a pillow case, and a minimum of one blanket and bedspread.
 The Crisis Support Home must maintain a linen supply for not less than twice the bed capacity.

-F-4.
+G-4.
 CRISIS SUPPORT HOME PHYSICAL PLANT, HEALTH, AND SAFETY STANDARDS